Here’s the good news: They liked your application! They want to talk to you more about the job on a phone call or in a Zoom session.

 It’s the infamous TMAY question.
 It comes in many forms but they all mean basically the same thing: Pitch me on yourself as a professional.

-You should expect this question.
+You should expect this phone interview question, just as you would for an in-person job interview.
 The number one thing hiring managers are looking for in a phone screening is fit within the company culture, and TMAY questions are a good measuring tool for fit.

 It’s a little tricky.
 How can you encapsulate an entire human life into a few sentences?
 Should you talk about every past job?
 College?
 Hobbies?
 Family?
 This confusion is why some people are more comfortable composing a resume (which is fact-based) than writing a cover-letter (which is similar to a TMAY screening in that it showcases personality).

-The key here is to end this question with a bang instead of that awkward fizzling conclusion by telling why you applied for the job.
+The key is to wrap up your response to this phone interview question with a bang, instead of an awkward fizzling conclusion.
+Always end by your answer by telling the reason you applied for the job.
 It’s a great strategy to make sure your TMAY answer brings you and the interviewer up to the present day.

 2. Why did you decide to leave your last job?

 We’ve talked about this trap before.
-Asking about your last position in a job interview invites a lot of negativity into the room.
+Asking why you left your last position in a job interview invites a lot of negativity into the room.
 Whether you quit, were laid off, or your company simply dissolved, it’s a tempting opportunity to complain.

 But that’s not only unpleasant for the interviewer, it is a big red flag that leaves them with the impression that you’re a complainer.
 Worse, they might conclude that you were the problem at your old workplace.
 So, whatever reason you left your last job, the critical thing is to be positive.